artainmo/DevOps/cloud/README.md

 AWS enables users to build scalable applications in a diverse set of industries.
 Its use cases include hosting of websites or mobile apps, gaming, enterprise IT, big data analytics.

 At AWS we pay for compute time and amount of stored data.
-Data transfer out of the AWS cloud is free.

 AWS is global.<br>
 It has regions all over the world with regions referring to clusters of data centers.
-Due to legal regions when launching a new application you may need to choose a local region.
+Due to legal reasons when launching a new application you may need to choose a local region.
 Else it is best to choose a region close to customers to reduce latency.
 Available services and pricing can also be variable across regions.<br>
 Each region has many availability zones (AZ).
 Each AZ is one or more separate data center so that if one fails another AZ can be used instead.<br>
 AWS has more than 400+ points of presence in 90+ cities across 40+ countries which allows content delivery to end users with lowest latency possible.